hamidghaedi/HetExc_intervals/README.md

 We obtained exome and genome VCF files from gnomAD v4 (accessed on 2023-11-16) and processed them on HPC clusters provided by the Digital Research Alliance of Canada (the Alliance).
 The processing included the following steps: 1.
 Obtaining VCF files for chromosomes 1-22 and X.

-2. Filtering variants to retain only HetExc variants (indicated by an inbreeding coefficient ≤ -0.3).
+2. Filtering variants to retain only HetExc variants (indicated by an inbreeding coefficient ≤ -0.3).The inbreeding coefficient is a measure of the likelihood of inbreeding occurring in a population.
+A positive value indicates an excess of heterozygotes (less inbreeding), and a negative value indicates an excess of homozygotes (more inbreeding).

 3. Intersecting VCF files with exon coordinates obtained from GENCODE.